What is medullary thyroid cancer?

 • a feeling of pressure or discomfort in the neck.

-• a red face (flushing)
+• a flushed face

 Causes of medullary thyroid cancer

-For most people, the cause of medullary thyroid cancer (MTC) is unknown.
+For about 3 in 4 people (75%) who develop MTC, the cause is unknown.
 This is called sporadic medullary thyroid cancer.

 About 1 in 4 people (25%) who develop MTC have a rare inherited genetic condition called multiple endocrine neoplasia type 2 (MEN2).

-There are 3 types of MEN2:
+There are 2 types of MEN2:

-How medullary thyroid cancer is diagnosed
+Diagnosis of medullary thyroid cancer

-At the hospital, the doctor will ask you about your general health, any previous medical problems and your family history.
+At the hospital, the specialist doctor will ask you about your general health, any previous medical problems and your family history.
 They will also examine you.
 You may have some of the following tests:

 • Ultrasound scan